Uolary/bank-cards-notebook/README.md

 ## Description

-- List of bank cards, each card is a 16-digit card number, user comment, image of the card type (Visa / Mastercard)
+- List of bank cards, each card is a 16-digit card number, user comment, image of the card type (Visa / Mastercard).
 - It is possible to add a new bank card.
 When adding a card to the list, its number and optional comment are indicated.
 - It is possible to remove a card from the list with user confirmation.
 - The list of maps is saved in localStorage.